Programming-Training-And-Practice/http-1.1-main-information/README.md

 ## Pros.
+* Simplicity in development.
+* Wide support.
+* State-Less.

 ## Cons.
-* Open a new TCP connection to a server at each request.
+* Ineffective resource usage.
+Open a new TCP connection to a server at each request.
 * It does not compress headers (which are plaintext).
-* It only works whit Request/Response mechanism (no server push).
+* Communication rigidity.
+It only works whit Request/Response mechanism (no server push).
 * Duplication Of Data.
+* Message Overhead (not binary, is plaintext).
+* Average Performance.
+* Lack of Resilience (no Back Pressure).